-DATA ACCESS – Waiting for data to be accessible for modeling, or to be available in production for scoring, is a serious bottleneck in most processes.
+- DATA ACCESS – Waiting for data to be accessible for modeling, or to be available in production for scoring, is a serious bottleneck in most processes.
 There could also be a distinctive lack of data for new use cases, forcing a cold-start scenario which might be uncharted territory.
-It could also be that the data that is available from old use cases could be ineffective for the needs of new ones.

-RESOURCES – What’s needed for a particular case could be used on higher priority problems.
-Or there are not enough data scientists that are needed to build all of the models across an organization.
+- RESOURCES – There are not enough data scientists that are needed to build all of the models across an organization.

 The Data Science Experimentation Module is designed to allow you to add intelligence to your process.
 Learn and rapidly iterate while the traditional data science process is being completed.
 It also has sophisticated functionality to take time dependence into account

 The Data Science Experimentation Module uses real-time feedback to learn how to more effectively rank vidgets (offers).

 The real-time feedback learning system can be activated with or without data, how this is done depends on the availability of your data.
 Whether there is none available, or using data on user context (demographic, behavioral, etc.) and historical behavior.

 Each time a user interacts with the real-time feedback learning system, that interaction is logged.
 Every logged interaction then advances the state of knowledge of the system.
 This knowledge can be further used to enhance the effectiveness of the traditional data science process, if running in parallel.
 Ensuring effective learning without focusing too extensively on a single option through testing.